dbarj/database/adb-migration/10-upgrade-downgrade-convert/upgrade-downgrade-convert.md

     -- Be sure to hit RETURN
     ```

 2. In this task, you perform a full database export.
-In lab 6, *Customizing Data Pump Jobs*, you looked at the object paths included in various export modes.
+In lab 6, *Blue PDB migration*, you looked at the object paths included in various export modes.
 A full export has the most object paths included.
 Look at the object paths that are part of a full export.

     ```
     <copy>